 So, the bottom line is this: please enjoy all the greasy foods you want.
 Eating it won’t make you get acne, but eating it carelessly and preparing it without giving yourself a good wash afterwards will.
 Of course, you shouldn’t eat too many greasy foods for a different reason… But that’s a different reason for a different time.

-If there is a Bible somewhere dedicated on keeping your skin clean and healthy, it would have the Ten Commandments For Healthy Skin somewhere around its initial pages.
+If there is a Bible somewhere dedicated on keeping your skin clean and healthy (we actually wrote one), it would have the Ten Commandments For Healthy Skin somewhere around its initial pages.
 And do you know what the first commandment for healthy skin would be?
 Here it is:

 Yup, that’s it.
 Super simple, and yet hellishly difficult to adhere to.
 We touch our faces all the time for all sorts of reasons.
 Sometimes those reasons are inane and completely unnecessary, while other times, they’re pretty valid reasons.
 But I’m willing to bet that the vast amount of the reasons you and me have for touching our faces are pretty stupid.
 We do it mindlessly, thoughtlessly, it’s a habit.